 CALL FOR TUTORIALS

-• Quantitative or qualitative methods in CHIIR contexts
+• A quantitative or qualitative analysis method and its use in CHIIR contexts

-• Modeling or simulation techniques for retrieval interaction
+• A modelling or simulation technique for retrieval interaction

-• Research data collection, anonymization, or public archiving methods
+• A method for research data collection, anonymisation, or public archiving

 Important Dates